kgisl/makesite/content/blog/2020-09-02-an-inch-of-leverage.md

 Problems persist and are not addressed over 5 years.
 And they become insurmountable like mountains.
 Stop lamenting about them or pointing fingers are people who might be causing them.
 Rather, face the issues head-on.
 They can be reduced to molehills by chipping away at the base.
 With enormous patience, for over a duration of not longer than you let the problem fester along.

-Example - my own weight problem - what I gained over 25 years, I solved it in less than 6 months.
+Example - with the right diet, whatever weight one gained over 25 years, it can be ceded in less than 6 months.
 New insight, new mentoring, a new approach, new motivation, new inspiration - things fall into place.